Jach/lisp-refactoring/README.md

 * SBCL only.
 (Portability option available and mentioned in the common functions.)
-* It's assuming you're using slimv and have already loaded your code into Lisp, so SBCL knows what file the `defpackage` lives in.
+* It's assuming you're using slimv and have already LOADed your code into Lisp, so SBCL knows what file the `defpackage` lives in.
 If it can't determine that, or it can't find the `defpackage` in the file, it gives up.
+* Therefore, if you make changes to the defpackage file, be sure to reload it either by reloading the whole system or executing `,L` in the vim buffer.
 * Assumes you haven't run `,g` to override the default package from cl-user when slimv doesn't know otherwise.
 * Does not automatically export the slots or accessors of a class, or the